AT-Publishing/website/_posts/2018-01-24-weiss-report.md

 title: "Weiss rating of cryptocurrencies is due today at 8AM UTC"
-description: "The rating of several market leaders among cryptocurrencies will be published today"
+description: "The preview free rating is available, there are some leaks of the full thing that might be fake"

 image:
 - "/features/weiss-ratings.png"